lChap701/lChap701/README.md

 - 👋 Hi, I’m @lChap701!!
 - 👀 I’m interested in mainframe development and web development
-- 🌱 I’m currently learning more about Vue.js, Angular, Typescript, APIs, microservices, Bash, and PowerShell
+- 🌱 I’m currently learning more about Vue.js, Angular, Typescript, Bash, and PowerShell
 - 💞️ I’m looking to collaborate on web development or mainframe projects
 - 🎓 I recently graduated from Indian Hills Community College
 - 📫 How to reach me at chapmanlucas201@gmail.com